ssborbis/ContextSearch-web-ext/README.md

 input.dispatchEvent(new KeyboardEvent('keydown', {keyCode:13, key:"Enter"});
 ```

 The search bar is assumed to be the first INPUT element which is filled in with the query string using the CS variable `searchTerms` and the Enter key is simulated.

+Some sites will require more precise selectors and events ( click, change, etc ) in order to perform a search, but nearly all should be accessable with the search code field.

 ## Search Engines Requiring Logins and Tokens
 The same approach as the Javascript-Driven Search Engines above my be used to bypass session-based tokens and logins, provided the user is logged in using cookies or otherwise authenticated.